Play the Sputnik Audio Clip and Hear the Doppler Shift!

 Once things were set up to obtain a "good listenable pitch", it was best never to touch that control

 again.
-Similarly, we left all our equipment on 24 hours per day for the entire tracking program, so
+To this end, we left all our equipment on 24 hours per day for the entire tracking program, so

 as to achieve maximum temperature stability, because in those days, equipment performance changed